Lyberta/Singularity/Human Brain.md

 These people feel at home in basically any social setting and find ways to negotiate basically anything, no matter how outrageous or outlandish.
 A perfect shapeshifter.
 A perfect liar.
 A perfect politician.

 Of course, this is where even Hollywood money may be a bit too little.
 Such exceptional individuals get hired as spies for intelligence agencies, become CEOs, politicians, get high-level jobs in the banking sector...

+## Building a better brain

+Well, if reading the "Levels of development" section made you feel bad about yourself, don't despair.
+Just because your own brain right now is not very developed doesn't mean it will stay the same.
+It all starts with a [growth mindset](https://www.youtube.com/watch?v=kBWfncYv8DA).
+Saying to yourself: "I can do better."

+TODO: Fully explain self-therapy via journaling and writing autobiography, bring Dunning-Kruger effect and especially pain of going down the Valley of Despair, methapor of mining the rock of your own rigidity, being a "biohacker".

 ## How to manipulate people